gmickel/turborepo-shadcn-nextjs/README.md

 - `bun test:e2e` - Run all end-to-end tests with playwright
 - `bun lint` - Lint and format all packages
 - `bun lint:fix` - Lint, format, and fix all packages
-- `bun changeset` - Generate a changeset 🚧 - WIP
+- `bun changeset` - Generate a changeset 🧑‍🔧 - WIP
 - `bun clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)
 - `bun ui:add:component` - Add a shadcn/ui component to the `@repo/ui` package
+- `bun storybook` - Run Storybook for component development and documentation

 ### Add a new app or package 📦